In LoadNinja, a scenario (or load scenario) defines all the parameters for the load test run:

 LoadNinja simulates every virtual user several times during the run.
 If some user completes their web test, LoadNinja starts the next iteration of that virtual user.

-A scenario can use one of the following load types:
+Each scenario uses one of the following load types:

 Duration-based means LoadNinja simulates virtual users for the specified period of time.
 If some virtual user completes its web test, LoadNinja starts the next iteration of that user simulating the same web test.
 The number of iterations is not limited.
 If the test time elapses, LoadNinja doesn’t start new iterations anymore.